Spaceless007/SEXP-Parser/README.md

 # Methodology

-Since this was a small project, the research and the architecture for this project wasn't long to make *((CHANGER CETTE PHRASE))*.
-The next subsections explains the process to execute the task explained in the CHALLENGE.md document, starting by research and architecture, then completing the implmentation and documentation of the source code for the parser, to finally include the ability to run the parser on multiple platfroms.
+The next subsections explains the process to develop the parser, starting by research and architecture, then completing the implmentation and documentation of the source code.

 ## 1. Research

-To start with, research on symbolic expressions explains they were popularized by the programming language Lisp.
-They are represented by binary trees.
-Since they are represented by trees, I thought about implementing a tree for this parser.
+Symbolic expressions are represented by binary trees.
+Because of this, I thought about implementing a tree for this parser.
 Thing is, the more I thought about it, the more it seemed overkill.
-Trees are usefull when we want to search en element, when we want to reorganise the tree, to remove certain elements, and many other features.
-Since this project doesn't use these features, it is not necessary to implement a tree for the parser.
+Trees are usefull when we want to search en element,to reorganise the tree, to remove certain elements, and many other features.
+Since this project doesn't use these features, it was not considered necessary to implement a tree for the parser.

 ## 2. Architecture and implementation

-Considering the parser was not going to be implemented with binary trees, there wasn't a need to go for an oriented-object source code since the SEXP-Parser only needed three functionnality: read .sexp files, parse the files and print the resulting s-expression.
-Hence, the project is a procedural C++ program with one main file, one other .cpp file (with it's corresponding header file) containing the necessary functions and one CMakeList to build the project.
+Considering the parser is not implemented with binary trees, there isn't a need to have an oriented-object source code since the SEXP-Parser only needed three main functionnalities: read .sexp files, parse the files and print the resulting s-expression.
+Hence, the project is a procedural C++ program with one main file, one other .cpp file (with it's corresponding .hpp file) containing the necessary functions and one CMakeList to build the project with CMake.

 ## 3. Documentation

 The documentation for the source files of the project is following the Doxygen standard.
 It takes avantages of the decorators (example : @param) to make it visually pleasing.
-Also, these decorators are supported in the CLion IDE, which can be really usefull when a project starts to get bigger, since it is easier to see the description of the function, the parameters and the return value.
+Also, these decorators are supported in the CLion IDE, which can be really usefull since it is easier to see the description of the function, the parameters, the return value and much more.

-## 4. How to improve the parser
+# How to improve the parser

 This project can be improved in many ways:
-- Faire script python pour compilation et cross-compilation de CMake sans IDE.
+- Faire script python pour compilation et cross-compilation de CMake sans IDE
-- Ajout parse the folder dans example

-[Conclude, talk about the project, what I learned, the difficulties, etc.]
+- Implementer le support de "" dans les expressions pour ajouter des espaces
+- Avoir un print plus beau

 # What I learned and difficulties encountered
+- Apprendre à faire une application de A à Z par soi-même, premier projet de code individuel
+- Apprendre CMake, compilateurs, cross-compilers, toolchains
+- Difficultés avec ce dernier point, surtout cross-compiling